 Dillard’s Inc., a publically-traded company, was founded in 1938.
 It now has more than 270 retail locations in 29 states as well as an online store and is headquartered in Little Rock, Ark.
 Dillard’s sells men’s, women’s and children’s clothing, accessories and shoes in addition to home goods.

-- Selection: Dillard’s online shoe store offers extended sizes.
+Selection: Dillard’s online shoe store offers extended sizes.
 It stocks women’s sizes 3-13, and hundreds of women’s shoes are available in sizes 5-12.
 The store offers styles for women, men and children.

-- Returns: Unsatisfied customers have 30 days to return merchandise.
+Returns: Unsatisfied customers have 30 days to return merchandise.
 They may make exchanges and returns in their local Dillard’s store for free.

-- Trending: Dillard’s website has links to view shoe categories that are currently trending.
+Trending: Dillard’s website has links to view shoe categories that are currently trending.
 Categories may represent seasonal changes or general popularity.

-- Extended sizes: Hard-to-fit consumers can easily browse all styles available in their size.
+Extended sizes: Hard-to-fit consumers can easily browse all styles available in their size.
 The website has a special extended-sizes section to make searching faster; however, shoppers can also browse all shoes and then select their size.

-- Best for Dillard’s carries adults’ and children’s shoes and is best for professionals, fashion lovers and hard-to-fit individuals.
+Best for: Dillard’s carries adults’ and children’s shoes and is best for professionals, fashion lovers and hard-to-fit individuals.

-Dillards Company Profile
+Dillards Company Information

 - Company Name: